Delivering on the 2020 Vision

 Beyond Azure – Integrate with Microsoft Products and Services

 UiPath has developed an impressive technology alliance ecosystem with 120+ technology partners.
-Microsoft is among a handful of UiPath’s strategic partners, and with the platform expansion, the benefits of that partnership are becoming apparent.
+Microsoft is among several UiPath’s strategic partners, and with the platform expansion, the benefits of that partnership are becoming apparent.
 UiPath now offers RPA customers much improved integration with Microsoft products and services, beyond the Microsoft cloud platform.
-We’re excited that UiPath continues to grow and expand its “open partner ecosystem” to leverage existing, proven, market-leading products and services from third-parties through native integrations or connectors.
+We’re excited that UiPath continues to expand its “open partner ecosystem” with market-leading, third-party products through native integrations or connectors.

 Existing and upcoming Microsoft integrations include:

 - Modern Workplace

 - SharePoint, OneDrive, Excel Online, Outlook Online